William Randolph Hearst: Expansion

+"The Wizard of Ooze," a 1906 political cartoon, shows Hearst as the Scarecrow character from the book The Wonderful Wizard of Oz sliding helplessly into a mud puddle while the stick that had held him upright still supports his hat.
+The cartoon was drawn by William Allen Rogers and published in Harper's Weekly.

 In part to aid in his political ambitions, Hearst opened newspapers in other cities, among them Chicago, Los Angeles and Boston.
 In 1915, he founded International Film Service, an animation studio designed to exploit the popularity of the comic strips he controlled.
 The creation of his Chicago paper was requested by the Democratic National Committee.
 Hearst used this as an excuse for his mother Phoebe Hearst to transfer him the necessary start-up funds.
 By the mid-1920s he had a nationwide string of 28 newspapers, among them the Los Angeles Examiner, the Boston American, the Atlanta Georgian, the Chicago Examiner, the Detroit Times, the Seattle Post-Intelligencer, the Washington Times-Herald, the Washington Herald, and his flagship, the San Francisco Examiner.

 Hearst also diversified his publishing interests into book publishing and magazines.
 Several of the latter are still in circulation, including such periodicals as Cosmopolitan, Good Housekeeping, Town and Country, and Harper's Bazaar.

 In 1924, Hearst opened the New York Daily Mirror, a racy tabloid frankly imitating the New York Daily News.
 Among his other holdings were two news services, Universal News and International News Service, or INS, the latter of which he founded in 1909.
 He also owned INS companion radio station WINS in New York; King Features Syndicate, which still owns the copyrights of a number of popular comics characters; a film company, Cosmopolitan Productions; extensive New York City real estate; and thousands of acres of land in California and Mexico, along with timber and mining interests inherited from his father.